pinguinonice/latex-tutorial/lessons/lesson-1/README.md

 myfirstdocument.pdf
 ```

 They are created during the "Render" process.
-For now we are only interested in the .pdf wich contains our document:
+For now we are only interested in the .pdf wich contains our document.

 <object data="doc1-1/myfirstdocument.pdf" type="application/pdf" width="300px" height="300px">
 </object>